-The three occupational fields with the most students in upper secondary specialised schools (including specialised baccalaureate) were Health care, Education and Social work.
-With two exceptions (Sport and Natural Sciences), young women are in the majority in all courses in this type of school.
+The three occupational fields with the most students in upper secondary specialised schools (including specialised baccalaureate) were Health care, Education and Social work/Education.
+With one exception (Sport), young women are in the majority in all courses in this type of school.

 With regard to post-apprenticeship vocational Baccalaureates, the options1 Economy and services, Health/social care and Technology, architecture, life sciences are the most popular.
 The Technology, architecture, life sciences option shows the highest percentage of young men, the Health/social care one the highest percentage of young women.